meltyourface/blank/posts/Alcoholism/Alcoholism-and-Esotericism-Ritual-Spirituality-and-Anonymity-in-Recovery-Groups/index.md

 ---
 Answer: The belief in a higher power, rituals in maintaining sobriety, and the anonymity of recovery groups

-Explanation: Alcoholism as an occult phenomenon is not a widely accepted classification.
+**Explanation**: Alcoholism as an occult phenomenon is not a widely accepted classification.
 However, drawing connections between alcoholism and aspects of the esoteric or occult can provide intriguing insights.
 The answer I chose is primarily informed by the practices and beliefs of Alcoholics Anonymous (AA) and similar recovery groups.

 1. **Belief in a higher power**: Many recovery programs, notably AA, incorporate a spiritual dimension to address the addictive aspects of alcoholism.
 The program's famous 12-step process highlights the importance of establishing a relationship with a higher power as a crucial component in overcoming addiction.
 While the higher power need not necessarily be a deity, this focus on spirituality and surrendering to a force beyond oneself resonates with some elements of the occult.